 Get access to everything we publish when you sign up for Outside+.

 After a chilly, blustery run, a hot recovery drink can be just what your body is craving—both to rehydrate and warm back up.
-“Many times, warm [drinks] can seem more soothing than cold to our bodies,” says Amy Goodson, a Dallas-based sports dietitian and the coauthor of Swim, Bike, Run–Eat.
+“Many times, warm [drinks] can seem more soothing than cold to our bodies,” says Amy Goodson, a sports dietitian.
 “Post-workout, the key is [to] rehydrate 16 ounces per pound lost, so that can be any beverage—be it water, sports drink, hot chocolate or your favorite hot tea.”

 If you do choose to recover with a warm drink, keep in mind that people typically drink a smaller amount of fluid if it’s heated up, so it’s important to consume enough fluid to rehydrate post-workout.
 Also, many warm drinks will be lower in sodium and other electrolytes, so make sure you supplement your recovery drink with electrolytes too, says Goodson, if they’re not already in your warm beverage of choice.
 The beverages below are all healthy, nourishing drinks to help you replace lost fluids.
 Be sure to also get in the recommended amount of carbohydrates and protein (a ratio of 3 to 4 grams of carbohydrate to 1 gram of protein) to replenish glycogen stores and repair muscles.